mn3m0nic/vagrant-agt/README.md

 Available commands:
-	all    - stop, kill, create, start and ssh = start fresh copy (no configure) cli    - connect to AWLESS (console with autocompletion for AWS) c      - configure AWS-CLI
+	all    - stop, kill, create, start and ssh = start fresh copy (no configure) c      - configure AWS-CLI
 	cg     - configure Google CLI
+	clean  - remove '.aws', '.config' and 'shared' dirs data cli    - connect to AWLESS (console with autocompletion for AWS) help   - show this help
 	init   - Init your host system and working dir kill   - destroy VM (.aws/* and shared/* files will be untouched) listg  - get some data from Google Cloud